lgirdk/raikou-net/README.md

 effectively, refer to the documentation on
 [Docker Networking with Open vSwitch](https://ovs.readthedocs.io/en/latest/howto/docker.html).

+## Features

+- Creation of veth pairs and attachment of OVS bridges to containers
+- Setting VLAN trunk/access port on container designated OVS interfaces
+- Support for IPv6 address assignment
+- Managing external IDs for VLAN translation

 ## Prerequisites

 Before deploying the OVS Orchestrator, ensure that you have the following prerequisites: